sweetest-framework/sweetest/GUIDELINES.md

 In the example we create this steps class `BackendFakeSteps` by whose name we can already tell it rather aims at the concept of an abstract backend rather the concrete implementation of a `BackendGateway`.
 So the steps class is abstracting a backend on a very high level.
 This is good because by that it's API becomes as independent as possible from the concrete classes and data types.
 And by that we can feel fairly safe using this steps class in many places throughout our test suite without needing to fear future changes.

-Also steps classes should be placed in the same package as the concrete classes under test.
+Also steps classes are to be placed in the same package as the concrete classes under test.

 #### Starting at the "SuT" steps class